-I am a member of the Diabetes Advocates program, have served on the DSMA Advisory Board.
+I am a member of the Diabetes Advocates program, and have served on the DSMA Advisory Board.
 In 2012 and 2014 I was an ePatient scholar at Stanford's Medicine X conference, where I delivered an ePatient Ignite! talk about "the hardest part of living with diabetes".
 I have contributed work to publications such as Diabetes Forecast, been quoted in The Atlantic and on Mashable.com, and have been featured in Diabetic Living magazine as well as Al Jazeera America's The Stream.
 (For disclosures on my paid work, head on over to my disclosure policy.)
 Connecting and sharing with people around all things diabetes is where my heart lives.
 If you'd like to hire me, let's talk!
 Send an email to textingmypancreas (at) gmail (dot) com.

 Other fun facts: I live in Nebraska with my More Awesome Half, Aaron, and our daughter (who I refer to online as "Rabbit").
 Coffee and I are best friends.
 I'm moderately obsessed with my dog, Billy Corgin, and corgis in general.
 I mean, you really can't help it.
 JUST LOOK AT THEM.